StevenBlack/vocab/million-dollar-words.md

 ### senescent
 Aging, or becoming old.
 Generally used to describe people rather than things.
 Houses become decrepit; people become senescent.
-Pronounced SEH-NESS-SENT.

 ### sententious